ryanq47/QuickScripts/android-adb/README.md

 Tries to elevate the current ADB shell session into a root one.
 Most android devices don't have a password for root access.

 ## adb_enum.py
-Runs basic Enum on the device.
+Runs basic Enum on the device, outputs on screen and saves to data/adb_enum/dev_ip:dev_port.
 Automatically tries to elevate to root.